WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **Practical over theoretical:** Prioritize application and reflection over knowledge delivery.
 - **Learner-centered framing:** Write for the learner's real experience, not an idealized version of it.
 - **Self-contained learning outcomes:** Each lesson's learning outcome should be achievable from just that lesson itself.
 A lesson can reference other lessons, but the learner should not need to complete another lesson to achieve the current lesson's stated outcome.
-- **Define before you build:** When a term is load-bearing in a lesson — meaning the learner needs to understand it to follow what comes next — define it in plain language the first time it appears, even if the term seems common or widely known.
+- **Define before you build:** When a term is load-bearing in a lesson, meaning the learner needs to understand it to follow what comes next, define it in plain language the first time it appears, even if the term seems common or widely known.
 Do not assume foundational vocabulary for a non-technical audience.

 ---